macy-li/local_aws/README.md

     .
     ├── localstack              # examples with localstack
-    │   ├── sam_localstack      # use SAM to deploy lambda function ( no trigger event configured )
+    │   ├── lambda_localstack   # use CLI to deploy and invoke lambda function (run this first to create resources ) │   ├── sam_localstack      # use SAM to deploy lambda function ( no trigger event configured )
-    │   ├── sam_localstack_1    # use SAM to deploy lambda function ( with trigger , SQS as event source )
+    │   └── sam_localstack_1    # use SAM to deploy lambda function ( with trigger , SQS as event source )
-    │   └── lambda_localstack   # use CLI to deploy and invoke lambda function
     ├── moto                    # example test cases with moto └── Readme.md